tieguy/OSM-collabmark.org/CPM/Collaborative-Mark-Policy-draft.md

 Some uses of the marks are never permitted.
 This section discusses the most common examples of such prohibited uses.

 ### 5.1.
 Misleading mirrors and mimicking sites
-Please don’t create a website that mimics the ‘look and feel’ of a Community project.
-If you have a good reason to create a mimicking site, please contact the Trademark steward at `[email address]`.

-You don’t need to contact us if your mimicking site is clearly a parody.
+Please don’t create a website that mimics the 'look and feel' of a Community project.
+If you have a good reason to create a site that uses our look and feel, please contact the Trademark steward at legal@osmfoundation.org.
+However, you don’t need to contact us if your mimicking site is clearly a parody.

 If you create a mirror, make sure to comply with the relevant licenses for the content.
 Avoid copying links to legal policies and contact details that are unique for the Community projects.
 Please don’t use the Community marks in a mirror of a Community site.